mozilla-l10n/documentation/products/review/review.md

 ### Review strings landing in mozilla-central

-Currently, the only way to check strings landing in `mozilla-central` is to verify frequently – ideally daily – this URL: https://hg.mozilla.org/mozilla-central/log?rev=locales%2Fen-US
+You can get the list of changesets touching localized strings in the last 2 days from [mozilla-central](https://hg.mozilla.org/mozilla-central/log?rev=keyword("locales/en-US")+and+pushdate("-2")).
+Adjust the `pushdate` part if you want to see more or less days.

-Frequency is important, since the search results page only contains a limited number of results.
 There are some unrelevant changesets, like en-US dictionary updates, but the majority of landings are relevant and need to be checked for localization issues.

 You need to open each changeset, and identify changed files that are relevant for localization (.properties, .dtd, .ini).